India: Vertical Restraints

 The Market Study noted that such agreements could be problematic when used to exclude competitors or deter new entrants.
 This is especially a concern in digital markets, which are characterised by a ‘winner takes all’ feature.
 The Market Study observed that such exclusive distribution arrangements would increase rivals’ costs, as they induce sellers to give up competing distribution contracts.
 Further, limiting distribution to only one brand on a major platform limits competing sellers.
 However, the market study also noted that exclusivity agreements have the potential to generate efficiencies and improve inter-brand competition.
 Accordingly, the CCI advocated a case-by-case analysis, within a rule of reason framework, for analysing exclusivity agreements in the Indian e-commerce sector.

-The CCI has assessed instances of RPMs in several cases (but no AAEC was established), and it has arrived at an RPM infringement finding and imposed a penalty in only one case in 2017.
+The CCI has assessed instances of RPMs in several cases.
 In Fx Enterprise Solutions India Pvt Ltd v.
 Hyundai Motors, the CCI found that the seller had entered into an RPM agreement causing an AAEC by prescribing a maximum discount that car dealers could offer to end consumers, which resulted in higher prices.
 However, this decision was overturned by the NCLAT for an inadequate effects analysis.
+More recently, the CCI has fined India’s largest passenger automaker Maruti Suzuki for imposing a ‘discount control policy’ that resulted in RPM.
+The CCI’s case found that Maruti Suzuki had monitored and enforced discount control on dealers by appointing mystery shopping agencies and imposing penalties on defaulting dealers that sold passenger cars at lower prices.
+The CCI imposed a penalty of 2 billion rupees (approximately US$26.9 million) on Maruti Suzuki.
+The car marker has appealed the CCI’s decision and the matter is pending final adjudication by the NCLAT.

 - there must be two separate products or services;